emsk/redmine-notifier/README.md

 ## Sub Notifications

-When Redmine Notifier is started, An icon appears in the menu bar or task tray.
+When Redmine Notifier is started, an icon appears in the menu bar or task tray.
 If there is a notification in the most recent fetch, the icon is replaced by the notification icon.

 ##### Menu Icon (OS X)